Magnon-Cooparons in magnet-superconductor hybrids: Introduction

-{\it Introduction.}---The widely available and used conventional superconductors consist of spin-singlet Cooper pairs which are devoid of a net spin.
-Unconventional superconductors, in contrast, host qualitatively distinct phenomena and Cooper pair properties~\cite{Bennemann2008,Sigrist1991}.
-Their limited experimental availability, however, has driven the scientific community to try and engineer heterostructures comprising conventional superconductors into effectively unconventional ones~\cite{Bergeret2005,Eschrig2008,Buzdin2005,Linder2015,Bergeret2018}, e.g., in achieving Majorana bound states~\cite{Fu2008,Nayak2008}.
-In particular, the highly desired spinfull spin-triplet Cooper pairs~\footnote{In this Letter, we use the term ``spinfull Cooper pairs'' to describe the equal-spin spin-triplet Cooper pairs (e.g., $\left| \uparrow \uparrow \right\rangle$) that bear a net spin along the $z$ direction.
-They are to be contrasted with the spinless spin-triplet Cooper pairs ($\sim \left| \uparrow \downarrow \right\rangle + \left| \downarrow \uparrow \right\rangle$) that do not exhibit a net spin.
-The latter kind of Cooper pairs are commonly found in spin-active superconducting hybrids, but they are not capable of delivering, for example, a nondissipative spin transfer torque.} can be generated from a conventional superconductor if the latter interacts with two or more non-collinear magnetic moments~\cite{Bergeret2005,Eschrig2008,Buzdin2005,Linder2015,Bergeret2018}.
-With this design principle, a wide range of magnet-superconductor hybrids with multiple magnetic layers to generate and detect spinfull Cooper pairs have been investigated~\cite{Keizer2006,Khaire2010,Jeon2018,Diesch2018,Jeon2020,Costaarxiv}.
+The widely available and used conventional superconductors consist of spin-singlet Cooper pairs which are devoid of a net spin.
+Unconventional superconductors, in contrast, host qualitatively distinct phenomena and Cooper pair properties~\cite{Sigrist1991}.
+Their limited experimental availability, however, has driven the scientific community to try and engineer heterostructures comprising conventional superconductors into effectively unconventional ones~\cite{Bergeret2005,Eschrig2008,Buzdin2005,Linder2015,Bergeret2018}, e.g., in achieving Majorana bound states~\cite{Fu2008}.
+In particular, the highly desired spinful spin-triplet Cooper pairs can be generated from a conventional superconductor if the latter interacts with two or more non-collinear magnetic moments~\cite{Bergeret2005,Eschrig2008,Buzdin2005,Linder2015,Bergeret2018}.
+With this design principle, a wide range of magnet-superconductor hybrids with multiple magnetic layers to generate and detect spinful Cooper pairs have been investigated~\cite{Keizer2006,Khaire2010,Jeon2018,Jeon2020}.
 The challenge of detecting a spin or its flow directly has resulted in the need for increasingly complex magnet-superconductor hybrids rendering their direct detection a highly demanding, debated, and pursued goal~\cite{Bell2008,Jeon2018B,Yao2018,Mueller2021}.